Cleeng/mediastore-sdk/README.md

 <PasswordReset onSuccess={() => console.log("success")} />
 ```

-#### Purchase
+#### <a id="purchase-header"></a>Purchase

-Purchase is a component that gives a possibility to buy an offer in Cleeng system.
+`Purchase` is a component that gives a possibility to buy an offer in the Cleeng system.
 You have to be logged in before showing that component.
-To do so use Login/Register component.
+To do so, use the Login/Register component.
 You can pass a function that will be called after successful payment process by using `onPaymentComplete` prop.

 Usage: